Judaism in Egypt

 Following the Ottoman occupation in 1517, the Jewish community grew.
 Jews became active in the maritime trade with Europe.
 The organizational structure remained as before but the “Nagids” (the community leaders) were sent from Turkey.
 Since the mid-16th century, the Pasha’s Jewish finance minister also led the Jewish community.

-Jews in modern Egypt:
+Jews in modern Egypt

 During the British colony of Egypt, and under king Fuad I, Egypt was friendly towards its Jewish population.
 Although 86% to 94% of Egyptian Jews lacked Egyptian citizenship.
 Some were denied citizenship.
 Others chose not to apply.
 Jews played important roles in the economy and their population climbed to nearly 80,000.

-The widely reported Arab-Jewish conflict in Palestine lasted from 1936 to 1939.At the same time, Nazi Germany was rising.
+The widely reported Arab-Jewish conflict in Palestine lasted from 1936 to 1939.
+At the same time, Nazi Germany was rising.
 These events began to affect relations between Jews and others in Egypt.
 Despite the fact that the number of active Zionists in their ranks was small.
 By the 1940s, the situation worsened.
 Sporadic pogroms took place from 1942 onward.
 The Jewish quarter in Cairo has severely damaged in the 1945 Cairo pogrom.
 As the partition of Palestine and the foundation of Israel drew closer, hostility towards the Egyptian Jews strengthened.

-Jews in Egypt After the foundation of Israel:
+Jews in Egypt After the foundation of Israel

 After the foundation of Israel in 1948, and the subsequent 1948, Arab-Israeli war, in which Egypt participated.
 Difficulties multiplied for Egyptian Jews, who number 75000.
 By 1950, nearly 40% of Egypt’s Jewish population had emigrated.
 About 14000 of them went to Israel, and the rest to other countries.

-After the Suez crisis in 1956, some 25000 Jews, almost half of the Jewish community left for Israel, Europe, the USA, and South America.
-Some 1000 Jews were imprisoned.
+After the Suez Crisis in 1956, about 25,000 Jews left.
+Nearly half the Jewish community moved to Israel, Europe, the United States, or South America.Some 1000 Jews were imprisoned.
 Similar measures were enacted against British and French nationals in retaliation for the invasion.

 After the Six-Day war in 1967 more confiscations took place.
 The result was the almost complete disappearance of the 3000-year-old Jewish community in Egypt.
 Most Egyptian Jews fled to Israel.

-According to a report, the Jewish community was estimated at less than 200 people in 2007, less than 40 in 2014, less than 18 in 2017, and 100 people in 2018.
+According to a report, the Jewish community had fewer than 200 people in 2007.
+It had fewer than 40 people in 2014.
+It had fewer than 18 people in 2017.
+It had 100 people in 2018.